aaronkyle/concept/web-gis/README.md

 * who supplied the data
 * who received the data
 * data data was received
-* initial location where data was entered into the CCCS file system [directory location / path]
+* initial location where data was entered into the file system [directory location / path]

 **Supplying New Data as a Non-Technical User**

-Any CCCS team member who receives or obtains geospatial data can give it to a CCCS data administrator for loading into the appropriate repositories.
+Any team member who receives or obtains geospatial data can give it to a [data administrator](# "") for loading into the appropriate repositories.

-**NOTE**: If CCCS chooses to use Git (rather than GeoGig) to maintain a working directory of shapefile data, then non-technical users could upload data directly to the repository on their own.
+**NOTE**: If using Git rather than GeoGig to maintain a working directory of shapefile data, non-technical users could upload data directly to the repository on their own.

 Using GeoGig may preclude this option depending on the level of technical complexity involved.

 **Supplying New Data as a Mapper**

 Mappers should also upload data new data into a version-controlled repository [Git / GeoGig] in the format that it was received from the data originator (i.e. indexing shapefiles in their original formats in a VCS 'source' directory).

-If a mapper wishes to choose how and where data are structured in postgreSQL / [PostGIS](http://postgis.net/), then the appropriate work flow is for that mapper to ensure that her or his local database is synced to the master, and then to write a custom loading script that can be executed on the server to load in the source data set from the location where it was entered in the VCS.
+If a mapper wishes to choose how and where data are structured in postgreSQL / [PostGIS](http://postgis.net/), then the appropriate work flow is for that

+mapper to ensure that her or his local database is synced to the master

+write a custom loading script that can be executed on the server to load in the source data set from the location where it was entered in the VCS
-**CAVEAT:** CCCS does not have a clear understanding yet for how GeoGig either differentiates between, or combines, individual shapefiles and structured postgreSQL databases.
-One email received from Kartoza (@gubuntu) suggests that, GeoGig is exported into PostGIS on the server "such that the server database version that is supporting the web maps is always canonical".
-It may be the case that work through GeoGig (potentially via post-deployment hooks) can decrease or eliminate direct interaction with the database when entering new materials into the repository?
+    - work through GeoGig (potentially via post-deployment hooks) can decrease or eliminate direct interaction with the database when entering new materials into the repository

 ### Initial Approach and Current Standing

-**Repositories and GeoSpatial Data Management**

-My early development work utilized GitHub to version-control both the web mapping software application as well as the spatial data that we intended to referenced by that application: [/cccs-web/soc-maps/](https://github.com/cccs-web/soc-maps).
-While this approach made it convenient for simultaneously sharing both spatial data and the applications' code base within one repository to our various developers and application users, both CCCS' IT expert, [Paul Whipp](http://www.paulwhippconsulting.com/), and our GIS consultants, [Kartoza Pty.](http://kartoza.com/), recommended against this 'combined' approach.
-Factors cited in their recommendations include: 1) the Git version-control system is non-optimal for management of spatial data unless it is in some plain text format like GML (geographic markup language) or CSV, 2) repository size for spatial data tends to grow too large for Git manage effectively [e.g., one tends to start encountering timeout errors when cloning and pulling larger repositories, and the system may not be able to manage any single file over 2 gigabytes in size (such as a a dump of a spatial database)].

-Following the advice of our consultants, I adopted an alternative system for sharing spatial data using [BTSync](https://www.btsync.com/en/).
-While this approach has the advantage of allowing us to share larger-sized repositories of spatial data outside of Git, it has the disadvantage of creating parallel data sources (i.e., the shared BTSync repository on the client side and the sever-side 'production' repository).
-Another disadvantage of the BTSync approach is that data are not version controlled.
-We therefore view the BTSync data-management approach as a 'temporary' solution.

-I worked with Kartoza Pty on using the ['GeoGig'](http://geogig.org/) platform (formerly GeoGit) for distributed version-control of shapefile data&mdash;for the vector datasets.
-The GeoGig software allows users to import raw geospatial data (currently from Shapefiles, PostGIS or SpatiaLite).